Playerunknown’s Battlegrounds guide: tips and tricks to win

 “Tanking The Blue”

-Whilst the blue circle is a force to be reckoned with, it’s not without limitations, and many clever sods have learned that the threat of the blue can be exploited to to their advantage.
+Whilst the blue circle is a force to be reckoned with, it’s not without limitations.
 By purposefully heading into the outer zones of the blue circle during the early stages of the game, you can often access loot that others have overlooked.
 If you’re fairly tooled up by this point, heading into the blue can also open up new ways to ambush stragglers desperately trying to reach the safety of the white zone.
+The opacity of the blue zone can make this a little more difficult to see them, but it can be a viable tactic.

 As well as casually picking off helpless souls, camping out on ridges and vantage points in the blue can give you a very good angle on people hiding out near the edge of the barrier.
 When you open fire, it’s very unlikely that they will realise the shots are coming from outside of the safe zone, and they’re more than likely going to expose themselves because they assume that there wouldn’t be anyone outside in the blue zone.